 Red broth in a measuring cup

 5. Now you can start layering all the vegetables, meat and rice together in the pot.
 Start with a bit of oil drizzled on the bottom.
 Then add tomato slices, eggplant, potato, meat, onions and peppers, then the rice.
 Finally, pour the stock on top and it should come up to just above the rice.
+If it doesn’t – add a bit of water so that it does.

 Maqluba layering process starting with tomatoes, eggplant, potato, meat, onions and peppers, rice, then the stock

-6. Cook the maqluba on medium high heat for about 7 minutes until you start to see the water bubbling.
+6. Cook the maqluba on medium high heat for about 8-10 minutes until you start to see the water bubbling.
 Then immediately cover it and reduce the heat to low.
-Ensure your pot is covered well - you can also use a towel to cover it and ensure the steam doesn't escape.
+Ensure your pot is covered well – you can also use a towel to cover it and ensure the steam doesn’t escape.
 It will cook on low heat for 50 minutes.

 7. Turn off the heat and allow the maqluba to rest for a few minutes.
-Then, using a flat tray with slightly raised edges, place it on top of the pot and using both hands to flip it over onto the tray.
+Then, using a flat tray with slightly raised edges, place it on top of the pot and use both hands to flip it over onto the tray.
 Keep the pot in place upside down for a few minutes to allow gravity to do the work.
 This will help keep the maqluba in shape.
 Then slowly start raising the pot to release the maqluba.
-You're done!
+You’re done!

 maqluba with rice and vegetables served in a platter and garnished with nuts and parsley